-The unit of certification must have a system (agreed between both parties) to calculate prices based on FFB production costs plus a percentage of contingencies and profits.
-The unit of certification will have a procedure for calculating, publishing and source of information on FBB prices, which will be available to interested parties in the appropriate languages and national currency.
-Other elements to take to set the right price are, among others:
+The unit of certification should have a system (agreed between both parties) to calculate prices based on FFB production costs plus a percentage of contingencies and profits.

+The unit of certification will have a procedure for calculating and publishing (indicating the source of information) FBB prices, which will be available to interested parties in the appropriate languages and national currency.

+Other elements to consider to establish the right price are, among others:

-- 1. Cost incurred by smallholders where applicable (e.g. fertilizer, seeds, pesticides, transport of FFB, land use permit, land ownership fees, land preparation, labour costs and other costs related to FFB production); - Unexpected and unpredictable environmental and climate related risk costs including the occurrence of new pests for which treatment is not yet available, climate change effects or extreme weather conditions.
+- 1. Cost incurred by smallholders where applicable (e.g. fertiliser, seeds, pesticides, transport of FFB, land use permit, land ownership fees, land preparation, labour costs and other costs related to FFB production); - Unexpected and unpredictable environmental and climate related risk costs including the occurrence of new pests for which treatment is not yet available, climate change effects or extreme weather conditions.